Emergent charge-2$e$ carriers well hidden from electronic band structures

-However, such scenarios face a common question concerning the existance of tightly bound electrons when electronic spectral functions finds low-energy carriers near the chemical potential.
-From such observation, it is tempting to discard the possibility of bosonic carriers, since freeing a single electron from a tightly bound pair requires overcoming the binding energy, which in turn implies the necessity of gapping out the electronic spectral function near the chemical potential.
-More generally, unlike the artificially designed ultracold atom systems~\cite{gunter2006bose, lewenstein2004atomic,giorgini2008theory,illuminati2004high}, bosonic charge carriers in condensed matter systems is a notion that requires justification, particularly in the presence of low-energy electrons.
+However, such scenarios face a common question concerning the existence of tightly bound carriers when electronic spectral functions display good quasi-particles with well-defined energy-momentum dispersion.
+In that case, it is tempting to discard the possibility of bosonic carriers, since strong charge correlations like the local binding are intuitively expected to strongly renormalize the effective mass of electronic quasi-particles and significantly reducing their spectral weight.
+Not to mention, freeing a single electron from a tightly bound pair should require overcoming the binding energy, such that naively a large gap near the chemical potential is expected in the electronic spectral function.
+More generally, unlike the artificially designed ultracold atom systems~\cite{illuminati2004high, lewenstein2004atomic, gunter2006bose}, bosonic charge carriers in condensed matter systems is a uncommon notion that deserves solid justification, especially when coexisting with electronic carriers.